retis-org/retis/docs/filtering.md

 The above options will be concatenated, meaning that both filters must match in order to have a match and generate events for packets.

-Meta filtering has some known limitations, in particular only one field at the time can be matched.